Labor chief lifts ban on OFWs’ direct hiring

 He lifted the suspension after conclusion of investigation of reported involvement of POEA employees in alleged irregularities in the processing of documents for directly hired workers.

-Fixers in a POEA division supposedly have been extorting about P15,000 to P17,000 from each applicant to process the latter’s exemption documents.
+Fixers in a POEA division supposedly have been extorting around P15,000 to P17,000 from each applicant to process the latter’s exemption documents.

 Bello said he has ordered the reshuffle of some directors in the POEA and will continue to reorganize the ranks of division chiefs.